Generic Long-Range Order-Parameter Correlations in Metallic Quantum Magnets: Implications for magnetic transitions

 Even though the overall soft-mode structure is very similar to the case of an ordinary ferromagnet, Sec.~\ref{subsubsec:III.A.1}, there is a crucial difference: As can be seen from Eq.~(\ref{eq:3.24b}), the field-dependent mass of the SM1 in the helimagnetic case is proportional to $h^2/\vF Q$, as opposed to $h$ in the ferromagnet.\cite{HM_mass_footnote} As a result, the QPT problem maps onto the ferromagnetic case with $m$ in the nonanalytic term replaced by $m^2/\vF Q$, and the 3-d equation of state takes the form \be h = r\,m + u\,m^3 + O(m^5\ln m, m^5)\ . \ee That is, the QPT is of second order, even though the free energy and the equation of state are nonanalytic functions of the order parameter.
 This is because the nonanalyticity is not strong enough to change the order of the transition.
 In 2-d the soft-mode contribution competes with the ordinary $u m^3$ term and may or may not change the order of the transition, see the discussion after Eq.~(\ref{eq:1.12b}).

-The above conclusions hold if $\vF Q$ is sufficiently large, with the relevant energy scale again being the tricritical temperature from Sec.~\ref{subsubsec:III.A.1} times the large renormalization factor mentioned after Eq.~\ref{eq:3.14}.
+The above conclusions hold if $\vF Q$ is sufficiently large.
+The relevant energy scale is the same as for the strength of the spin-orbit interaction in ferromagnets in Sec.~\ref{subsubsec:III.A.1}, viz., the tricritical temperature in the absence of an ordering wave number.
+One also again needs to take into account the large renormalization factor mentioned after Eq.~(\ref{eq:3.17}).
+This is the same renormalization that brings the magnetic energy scale $T_{\text m}$ of a ferromagnet down from the atomic energy scale $\TF$; $\TF/T_{\text{m}}$ is on the order of several hundred in low-temperature magnets.
+The conclusion is that the transition is second order if $\vF Q$ is larger than the renormalized tricritical temperature by a factor of about $\TF/T_{\text{m}}$.
 For $\vF Q$ small compared to that scale the problem crosses over to the ordinary ferromagnetic one, the equation of state is given by Eqs.~(\ref{eqs:3.3}), and the transition is of first order.
 The estimates in Ref.~\onlinecite{Kirkpatrick_Belitz_2020} indicate that this is the situation in the long-wavelength helimagnet MnSi.